kbotic00/HCI-2023-2024/README.md

 ### Week 2
 Developed the navigation bar, footer, and implemented dynamic routing.
 ### Week 3
-Created the home page and the product list page.
+Created the home page with list of products.
 Also worked on the "About Us" page.
 ### Week 4
 No improvements.
 ### Break 10.02.-05.08